jumbojets/duck-soup-nav/README.md

 # duck-soup-nav

 duck-soup-nav is a project that finds the shortest path between two points of longitude and latitude using data for road networks.
-It uses the A* searching algorithm to find the special route and a BTree to find the nearest node to a pair of coordinates.
+It uses the A* searching algorithm to find the special route and a RTree to find the nearest node to a pair of coordinates.
 I'll explain the algorithmic decisions I made more in depth as the project progresses.
 Eventually, I hope to make this an api where duck-soup-nav takes https post requests and returns the path.

 ### Build